twiddler/peekrs/README.md

 # Supported files

 I use `peekrs` for continuously rendering HTML files in a web browser while working on them in a text editor.
-However, in principle, one could use it with other file types, too.
+However, one can use it with other file types, too.

-`peekrs` serves the correct MIME types for the most popular files one might want to continuously render in a web browser.
+`peekrs` serves the correct MIME types for the most popular file types one might want to continuously render in a web browser.
 It serves unknown files as binaries.
 If you'd like to add a MIME type, feel free to open a pull request.

 # Installation